emptymonkey/revsh/Documentation/BEACHHEAD.md

 *Vector: revsh*<br>
 *Privilege: root*

 Upon gaining root privileges on the system the operator will want to relaunch revsh to take advantage of the TUN/TAP support.
-This will allow the operator to forward raw IP packets / ethernet frames.
-This feature can then be leveraged by using the TUN device and setting up an iptables nat rule on the compromised host.
-Even better, the operator could enable a bridge device between the new TAP device and a live eth device, then simply dhcp request an IP address on the target network.
+This will allow for the forwarding of raw IP packets / ethernet frames.
+This feature can used by either coupling the TUN interface with an iptables nat rule on the compromised host, or even better, enabling a bridge device between the new TAP interface and a live eth device then simply dhcp requesting an IP address on the target network.
 Either way, now with a proper IP address that routes onto the target network, all of Kali's tools will work natively.
 As a result, no further tools need to be moved to the target host, thus reducing the forensic footprint.
+(No need to build out nmap on the compromised host ever again.)
 The operator is now set up to begin the lateral movement phase from a much better position than was the case in a pre reverse-vpn world.

 ## A note on netcat. <a name="toc3"></a>